-SHARP Professor Bingqin Li’s research is on social policy and governance.
+Professor Bingqin Li’s research is on social policy and governance.
 Her current projects include governance of age-friendly community, local government motivation in delivering complex social programs, social inclusion and integration, urban governance, and social spending.

-She has particular expertise on China, conducts comparative studies of social policies between Australia and China and on social service and community development of the Chinese population in Australia.
+She has particular expertise in China, conducts comparative studies of social policies between Australia and China and on social service and community development of the Chinese population in Australia.
 Her research has been published in academic journals in social policy, urban studies and public policy, such as Urban Studies, Environment & Urbanisation, Social Policy & Administration and Public Administration and Development.

 Bingqin Li has played an important role in introducing international social policy research to China, through editing two series of translated series of key texts.